luminescent-recliners/pokemon-board-game/README.md

 ### Project Details

+A single page application using Angular front end, Express server, and MongoDB database.
+Five data items are stored on the players machine.
+Two cookies for Facebook authentication - containing the player name, and Facebook ID.
+Three local storage items, the playe name, Facebook ID, and the current game.

 #### Server Design

 A RESTful API was built using Node and Express.
 A table with the endpoints can be found below and a more detailed description of the routes can be found [here](serverRoutes.md).